nextauthjs/next-auth/docs/docs/getting-started/client.md

 Using low values for `refetchInterval` will increase network traffic and load on authenticated clients and may impact hosting costs and performance.
 :::

+#### Base path

+If for some reason you're using a custom path, and your application entry point is not the root of the domain "/" but something else, for example "/my-app/" you can use the `basePath` prop to make NextAuth.js aware of that so that all redirects and session handling work as expected.

 #### Refetch interval